Lesson 3.2: Calculation and Properties of the Determinant

 The machinery for computing and reasoning about the scaling factor of space.

 In our last lesson, we developed a deep geometric intuition for the determinant.
-We know it's the scaling factor of a transformation.
 Now, it's time to build the machinery to compute this magical number for any square matrix.

 This method breaks down the determinant of an `n x n` matrix into a combination of determinants of smaller `(n-1) x (n-1)` matrices.